tomhanstead/wp-mnml-theme/README.md

 # wp-mnml
-A base WordPress theme to start projects from
+A base WordPress theme to start projects with